Estonian CIT – what is it and who is eligible?

 Additional conditions for taxpayers settling Estonian CIT.

-The latter condition was amended in January 2023.
+The condition regarding the required form of employment changed in January 2023.
 The reason for the modification was the problems encountered by entrepreneurs wishing to take advantage of the Estonian CIT in situations where they employed persons covered by the PIT exemption (for example, persons under 26 years of age).
 This is because previous provisions stated that the taxpayer had to be both the payer of tax and the payer of contributions on employees’ salaries.
 The lack of tax to be paid prevented the use of Estonian CIT before the amendment.

 Estonian CIT – who can’t use this option?